caranha/AIWolfCompo/README.md

 ## Where can I find more information?

 The main source of information is the [AIWolf project website](http://aiwolf.org/en).
-The call and details for this competition are on the [AIWolf Competition page](http://aiwolf.org/en/1st-international-aiwolf-contest)
+The call and details for this competition are on the [AIWolf Competition page](http://aiwolf.org/en/2nd-international-aiwolf-contest)

 You can send e-mails with technical and rules questions to the [gm@aiwolf.org](mailto:gm@aiwolf.org) mailing list.

 If you have any questions, please join our Slack channel!
 Fill [this Google Form](https://goo.gl/forms/VIXeJXvwg9YN4rHF3) to request an invite.

-## What is AI Werewolf?

-Werewolf (also sometimes called Mafia) is a party/social game.
-The goal of the game is to simulate a town invaded by werewolves, and is based on the dynamics of uninformed majority vs informed minority.

-The basic rules are as follow: Each player is a Human or a Werewolf.
-The werewolf players know who the other werewolves are, but the human players do not know who is a human and who is a werewolf.
-Each turn (day), the players discuss and vote on one player to be removed from the game.
-Usually, the werewolves will pretend to be human and try to accuse other humans of being werewolves, in order to get they voted out of the game.
-After each voting round the werewolves can choose to eat one player at night, removing them from the game.

-The game can be further complicated by the addition of roles, such as seers who can divine who is a werewolf and who is a human, and bodyguards, who can prevent a player from being eaten by a werewolf.

-**AIWolf** is a project that aims to build AI agents that can play the werewolf game.
-The challenges of the werewolf game include: Modeling the behaviors of players, estimating the likelihood of werewolf and humans, discussion and negotiation with other players on voting strategy, and Natural Language understanding and speaking.